 - Overstock.com allows users to make retail consumer goods purchases with bitcoin.

-- Bitcoin.travel accepts bitcoin for travel and hotel accomodations.
+- Bitcoin.travel accepts it for travel and hotel accommodations.

 - Pizza lovers can use PizzaForCoins.com to have dinner delivered from national chains like Dominoe’s and Pizza Hut.